Create a new Repository with Git Init

 Steps for creating a new repository from start:

-- Create a new directory structure – will contain the project files.
+- Create a new directory structure – that will contain the project files.

 - After moving into the directory execute the git init – to initialize the repository.

 - Develop the initial code (maybe a simple readme file) – the initial files.

 - Use git add – adds new files for the next check-in

 - Type git commit – sends new files to the local repository

 How to create a new repository with an existing project?

 For an existing project.
 The steps are similar to the above, the difference is that we can create a ignore list for unwanted or temporary files.
 Following are the steps

 - Move to the project folder

 - Type git init

 - Add all the files – git add command.
 May also use git add .gitignore

 - Execute git commit.